LabRAI/mmd-llm-mea-detection/README.md

 ## Contact

-For questions about the code or experiments, please open an issue in this repository.
+For questions about the code or experiments, please contact sl26u@fsu.edu.